sebbacon/AcademicFormFiller/README.md

 # Filling out declarations for academic papers

+I am so fed up of the form-filling nonsense.
+Especially PDFs.
+I'm going to automate it all, dammit.

-Currently this just supports Elsevier forms, and I've only tested it in two.
+So far this only supports Elsevier Author statements forms, and I've only tested it in two.
+I'll add to it as I go.

+# How to use

 To use, first prepare a file called `sigs.pdf` and place it in the root folder.
 To do this: